 Rusyn may plead guilty in Capitol riot case

 Jul.
-29—Federal prosecutors and the lawyer for an Olyphant man accused in the Jan.
+30—Federal prosecutors and the lawyer for an Olyphant man accused in the Jan.
 6 Capitol riot are negotiating a potential guilty plea.

-The possible plea deal for Michael J. Rusyn came up this morning during a conference on the status of the federal case against him.
+The possible plea deal for Michael J. Rusyn came up Thursday morning during a conference on the status of the federal case against him.

 Neither Rusyn, his lawyer, federal assistant public defender Andrea Bergman, nor Department of Justice trial attorney Michael J. Romano, who's handling the case, offered details of the potential plea.